reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 c- What is the estimated repeat content?

-d- Taking into consideration the estimated genome size, and the statistics of the total reads you have just generated, how much reads coverage you have to assemble this genome?
+d- Taking into consideration the estimated genome size, and the statistics of the total reads you have just generated, how much read coverage you have to assemble this genome?

-Now,
+# Now,

-I want you to go back to the *.histo* file you have generated today, download it to your local machine and plot it on genomescope.
+I want you to go back to the *.histo* file you have generated today (for your subsample), download it to your local machine and plot it on genomescope.
 Also, I want you to run asmstats on the fasta file (the 600 subset) you imputed to jellyfish.

 e- What genomescope tells you when you try to plot a kmer histogram for just a handful of sequences?